marienkodev/aeh-restapi-dev/README.md

-# Application the REST API in GoLang
+# REST API in GoLang

+A simple REST API built with Go (Golang) and PostgreSQL for managing users, keys, items, and access policies.
+The project focuses on backend architecture, authentication, and policy-based access control (RBAC).

+# Tech Stack

+*Language:* Go 1.20+

+*Database:* PostgreSQL

+*Containerization:* Docker & Docker Compose

+*Tools:* Makefile, Postman for API testing

+# Main Entities

 That has at least the following entities (be able create, delete, update, list):